fonoster/rox/README.md

 ![publish to docker](https://github.com/fonoster/rox/workflows/publish%20to%20docker%20hub/badge.svg)

 This repository contains a dockerized distribution of Rox AI.
+Also see [Project Fonos](https://github.com/fonoster/rox).

 ## Youtube Demo